apache/druid-website-src/druid-poc.md

 ## Training

-Imply offers an [Imply Faculty with a catalog of courses ](https://learn.imply.io/)and labs for Apache® Druid.
 To accelerate your POC implementation and get the most out of Druid, we recommend that you take advantage of these course offerings:

 * [Druid Basics](https://learn.imply.io/apache-druid-basics)
 * [Druid Data Modeling & Ingestion ](https://learn.imply.io/apache-druid-ingestion-and-data-modeling)
 * [Multi-stage Query Framework Basics](https://learn.imply.io/feature-preview-multi-stage-query-framework-basics)

-## What is Imply

-[Imply](https://imply.io/) was founded by the creators of Druid to help developers, analysts, architects, and others in the Druid community get more from the database.
-Many of Imply’s employees are active contributors to open source projects, including Apache® Druid.
-Imply has sponsored this document because we are passionate about helping developers be successful with Apache® Druid.

-One easy way to get started with Druid is [Imply Polaris](https://imply.io/polaris-signup/), a fully-managed Druid-as-a-Service.
-A free trial gets you a ready-to-use Druid environment in under 5 minutes.